stephansanders/learning_git/README.md

 ### Making use of (distant) history

-Suppose we want to revert our file to some ancestral state, beyond just the latest copy in the repository. `git diff` and `git log` will help us accomplish this.
+Suppose we want to revert our file to some ancestral state, beyond just the latest copy in the repository. `git diff` and `git log` will help us find the right version from history, and `git checkout` will unpack it from the history into the working directory on the filesystem.

 Maybe we're not sure which version of the file we want to revert to, so we use `git log` and look at our commit messages for some clues.